Iberia Parish issues voluntary evacuation notice

 IBERIA PARISH, La.
-(KLFY) Residents of Iberia Parish are being asked to evacuate voluntarily as Hurricane Delta continues its march up the coast.
+(KLFY) Residents in Iberia Parish are being asked to evacuate voluntarily as Hurricane Delta continues its march up the coast.

 Iberia Parish President M. Larry Richard issued the voluntary evacuation order, starting immediately with mobile homes and those in low-lying areas along lakes, bayous, streams and drainage structures that have experienced flooding in the past.